GRIDAPPSD/gridappsd-viz/README.md

 ## Bootstrapping the front-end
 - `cd frontend`
 - `npm install`
-- `npm run wds`
+- `npm start`
 - Go to http://localhost:4000

 ## Bootstrapping the back-end
 - `cd backend`
 - `npm install`
-- `npm run nodemon` to start an HTTP server with hot-loading
+- `npm run nodemon` to start an HTTP server with hot-loading and TypeScript server in watch mode
-- Then in a different terminal, `npm run tsc` to start the compilation in watch mode

 # For deployment
 ## Building the front-end code